tonyguo665/restaurant-roulette-server/README.md

-# Restaurant Roulette - server
+# Restaurant Roulette - Server

-Single page application that selects a restaurant based on user location and preferences.
-This application uses the Google maps API, Yelp API and the HTML5 navigator API.
-To start up the application you must provide API keys for both Google Cloud and Yelp.

-The server MUST be set up prior to starting the client application located at: [Restaurant Roulette-server](https://github.com/tonyguo665/restaurant-roulette-server).
+Server set up for restaurant-roulette application, located at: [Restaurant Roulette](https://github.com/tonyguo665/restaurant-roulette).

 ## Getting Started

-These instructions will get you a copy of the client up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the server up and running on your local machine for development and testing purposes.

 ### Prerequisites